WSU-jcheatham/cs2800-2021-fall/README.md

 ## Time and room

-The class meets Tuesdays and Thursdays from 6:30-7:50pm in Russ 339.
+The class meets Mondays and Wednesdays from 6:30-7:50pm in Russ 339.

 Office hours are after class &mdash; Tuesdays and Thursdays from 7:50-8:50pm in Russ 339.